 Three Questions With: Lyn Currie, Managing Director, Executive Search [Part 2]

-We’re sitting down with each the senior team members at Waterstone Human Capital to find out, in their own words, what drives them and why Waterstone is North America’s top firm for helping organization build high-performance teams and cultures.
+We’re sitting down with each of the senior team members at Waterstone Human Capital to find out, in their own words, what drives them and why Waterstone is North America’s top firm for helping organization build high-performance teams and cultures.

 WHC: How do you describe your role at Waterstone?

 LC: In leading the executive search business, I see myself as having a dual role.

 From a client perspective, I help clients imagine what their leadership team could look like and then help them build a road map for how they’re going to get there through the strategic hiring of key leaders.
 So much of this job is about listening.
 Sometimes it’s not about what a client says, it’s what they don’t say.
 It’s about encouraging and inspiring clients to think about their organization and the possibilities differently, and about how hiring an out of the box candidate might help them – from a diversity, equity, and inclusion perspective, but also to help accelerate their growth objectives.

 From a team perspective, so much of what I do is really encouraging a team approach to the way we work and developing our future culture advisors within Waterstone.

 WHC: How does your background influence your approach to executive search?

 LC: I’ve had the good fortune of being trained very well, and having early mentors in the recruitment space.
 Throughout my career I’ve been afforded the opportunity to grow and develop in a lot of different areas in both recruitment and executive search, and I’ve honed the ability to look at things differently.
 What I’ve learned over time is how to assess candidates and find solutions for clients is far more multidimensional way – to look at more than just skills alone.
 And now with Waterstone, bringing culture and leadership into the assessment process has really helped have far more impact with our clients.